 Like a miles-per-gallon rating for a car, the Home Energy Score is an easy-to-produce rating designed to help homeowners and homebuyers gain useful information about a home's energy performance.
 Based on an in-home assessment that can be completed in less than an hour, the Home Energy Score not only lets a homeowner understand how efficient the home is and how it compares to others, but also provides recommendations on how to cost-effectively improve the home's energy efficiency.

 The Home Energy Score uses a simple 1-to-10 scale where a 10 represents the most energy efficient homes.
+Mouse over the Home Energy Score graphic below to learn what specific parts of the label mean.
+Click on the "Show All Hotspots" button to see all places information is hidden in the graphic.

 - An energy efficiency score based on the home's envelope (foundation, roof, walls, insulation, windows) and heating, cooling, and hot water systems